gfarge/gfarge.github.io/_pages/about.md

 * Fluid-rock interactions and the dynamics of faults, volcanoes and glaciers
 * Seismic/accoustic signals as ways to understand minute geophysical processes
-* Numerical and experimental modeling to study *all* geophysical and planetary processes...
+* Numerical and experimental modeling to study *all* geophysical and planetary processes!